software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 > User stories are sort of an todo items, like "go to the store", "take out the trash" and "pick up kids from school".
 They are there so that the Scrum Team remembers what kind of features need to be implemented for the software.

 In Scrum, the whole Scrum Team participates in writing the user stories.
 This is done during the Sprint Planning event at the beginning of the Sprint.
 Product Owner's responsibility is to decide which user stories gets done first (perhaps during the next Sprint) and which can wait for later.
-This _priorization_ of the Developments work is among the most important responsibilities of the Product Owner.
+This _priorization_ of the Developers' work is among the most important responsibilities of the Product Owner.

 ## Writing good user stories

-The user stories described previously sound like fairly good descriptions of software fetures.
-What makes a good user story?
+The user stories described previously sound like fairly good descriptions of software features.
+But what makes a good user story?

 Because Product Owner in the Scrum Team is commonly a non-technical person, user stories should not contain technical details of the implementation.
 For example the following user story is too technical: